 One issue, when you have the temperature on a tank water heater set higher, is that higher temperatures mean higher pressure.
 The main reason most tank water heaters end up needing to be replaced is that they start leaking due to rust and corrosion that weaken the tank.
 If you always have your water heater set at a higher temperature, the increased pressure can weaken the welds in the tank and potentially lead to it leaking and needing to be replaced sooner.

 If you need any water heater services in Glendale, Phoenix or the surrounding areas, Bumble Bee Plumbing is the company to trust.
-We’re a local, family-owned company that’s been serving the area since 2011, and you can count on our expert plumbers for water heater maintenance, repairs and water heater installation or if you need any other plumbing, drain or sewer service.
+We’re a locally operated company that’s been serving the area since 2011, and you can count on our expert plumbers for water heater maintenance, repairs and water heater installation or if you need any other plumbing, drain or sewer service.
 Contact us today if you have any questions or to schedule a service appointment.

 company icon